vikasrajput/vikasrajput.github.io/_posts/2022-8-1-DataServices-FieldMaps.md

 * If I go to blogs - I need to know who to read - plus the content could still be dated.
 Not to mention, you might still check back with Product Documentation.

 Everyone's learning path is personal to them.
-But I prefer being able to go to the source - documentation, but I as well want to be able to do it quickly.
+I prefer being able to go to the source.
+I as well want to be able to do it quickly.
 Field Map offers a good balance on this.
 Am not influenced by interpretations.
 It’s presented as one pager map.
 And I can go deeper on topics straight (mostly) from Product Documentation.  <br><br>

 ## How do I use these Field Maps?
 Start with any of the one-pager field maps linked above.
 Each has
 * Foundational topics mapped out if you are just starting
 * References if you are in the Field and need to roll with some artefacts right away
 * Five well architect framework related content is presented in order if you want to cover everything.
-Alternatively, jump to a specific pillar - perhaps as your conversation starter for problem/conversation at hand (and pull in other pillars eventually).
+Alternatively, jump to a specific pillar - perhaps as your conversation starter for problem/conversation at hand (and pull in other pillars eventually).<br><br>

-<br><br>

 ## Who owns these Field Maps?
 Legally - no body (or entity).
 I intend to keep these current to best I can (and shared here) – but I don’t intend to suggest these are owned.
 At best, I see them as pointer to Product and Vendor Documentation / knowledge - just catalogued differently to provide a convenient start line!